Your Guide to Skin Cycling: How to Mix Actives Without Overdoing It

 Usually, skin cycling is structured into 3 or 4 day skincare routines that allow you to use potent active ingredients without overwhelming your skin.
 It typically follows this pattern:

-• (Optional) Night 4: Recovery Night Continues to soothe and strengthen the skin, for skin that’s especially damaged.
+(Optional) Night 4: Recovery Night Continues to soothe and strengthen the moisture barrier, for skin that’s especially damaged.

 After completing this cycle, you start over.
 This rotation ensures your skin gets the benefits of active ingredients without compromising its barrier.